-M. Street and S. Road are Nottingham City Council residential homes.
-The staff are provided with the following opportunities to enhance individual and service development:

-- Yearly full and midway appraisals identify targets and actions. - Monthly supervision - Opportunities to complete NVQ and Diploma courses. - Internal training opportunities are provided by the City Council and external providers are contracted in to address any identified needs. - Shadowing opportunities of other professionals are available
+- B. Road is a Nottingham City Council residential home.
+The staff are provided with the following opportunities to enhance individual and service development: - Yearly full and midway appraisals identify targets and actions Monthly supervision - Opportunities to complete NVQ and Diploma courses - Internal training opportunities are provided by the City Council and external providers are contracted in to address any identified needs - Shadowing opportunities of other professionals are available - -Training with regards Safeguarding, CCE, County Lines and other forms of exploitation.